-EAST RIVER WATERFRONT ESPLANADE AND PIERS
+EAST RIVERWATERFRONT ESPLANADE AND PIERS

-CONSTRUCTION UPDATE: In the third quarter of 2011, construction continued for Esplanade package 2, Pier 15 Upland, and Maiden Lane Pavilion.
-The pilot section of the project was completed and opened in the third quarter.
+CONSTRUCTION UPDATE:In the fourth quarter of 2011, construction continued for Esplanade package 2, Pier 15 Upland, and Maiden Lane Pavilion.
+Construction management and design services were performed for the Esplanade and Piers project.
+This quarter, a drawdown of \$7,947,227.70 was made for expenses related to construction of the East River Esplanade and Piers project.